Hiking

 Difficulty level Intermediate: 3.4 miles out and back: 34 miles from downtown Ellijay.

-The Wallalah Mountain trail is the perfect trail to hike when your craving beautiful scenery and mountainside views without having to drive all over the countryside and going through rigorous climbs to reach those views.
-The drive up to the trail along Georgia 60 is a beautiful curvy scenic route and the hike itself is steep enough to get the blood flowing and the heart pumping but doesn’t leave you gassed by the end.
-Keep an eye out when you reach the 1.5-mile mark there is a rock outcrop where a fantastic open view reveals mountainsides and the Cooper Creek valley where you will see farmland laying quietly in the shadows of the mountains.
+The Wallalah Mountain trail is ideal for hiking when you want to enjoy beautiful scenery and mountainside views.
+You don’t have to drive all over the countryside or go through rigorous climbs to reach the views on this trail.
+The drive up to the trail on Georgia 60 is a beautiful, curvy, scenic route.
+The hike itself is steep enough to get your blood flowing and heart pumping, but it doesn’t leave you feeling gassed by the end.

 5. Long Creek Falls